-Abstract Includes minutes of the incorporation meeting listing stock holders, directors, and mining claims owned; and of regular meetings.
+The Diamondfield Triangle Mining Company was a gold mining company in Diamondfield, Esmeralda County, Nevada, incorporated in 1905 and partially owned by George Wingfield.
+The collection includes minutes of the incorporation meeting listing stock holders, directors, and mining claims owned; and of regular meetings.

 Goldfield Development Company, incorporated in 1919, was organized to operate the holdings of the Goldfield Consolidated Mines Company, including the mining property, a 1,000-ton mill, and a railroad in the Goldfield District Mining District.
 Collection includes stockholder files (correspondence, remittance forms, and a valid share ledger) and financial information (bills and sales, account ledgers, expense vouchers, bank statements, and payroll) from 1920-1934.

-Abstract Mining company incorporated in Washington state with properties in Goldfield, Nevada.
+Goldfield Merger Mines was a mining company incorporated in Washington state with properties in Goldfield, Nevada.
 Collection includes stockholder and financial information from 1920-1934.